fboerncke/voice-ql/README.md

 But sometimes data itself is presented in a way which makes it inherently difficult to retrieve information from it for everybody.
 This is especially true for large data sets.
 They are often presented in tabular form.

-Without knowledge of database languages like SQL or without bein a master of Excel, it can be difficult to extract and understand information hidden in the data.
+Without knowledge of database languages like SQL or without being a master of Excel, it can be difficult to extract and understand information hidden in the data.

 Recognizing this challenge, the Voice-QL project has been launched to address the issue.
-The project aims to develop a voice assistant that provides a more accessible way of accessing databases.
-The voice assistant will be programmed to respond to voice commands, allowing users to navigate through the contents of the database without the need to touch a screen or keyboard.
+The project aims to develop a dialog model for voice assistants that can then provide a more accessible way retrieving information from databases.
+The voice assistant responds to süpoken or typed voice commands, allowing users to navigate through the contents of the database without the need to touch a screen or keyboard.

-In short: Voice-Ql is designed to address the challenge of accessing data and making it more accessible for everyone by using natural language as an interface.
+**In other words**: Voice-Ql is designed to address the challenge of accessing data and making it more accessible for everyone by using natural language as an interface.

 Not only will Voice-QL make information more accessible for individuals, but it will also give organizations and individuals who contribute information to open data a new tool to reach a wider audience.

-For those interested: you may want to have a look at the [official project description](https://prototypefund.de/project/voice-ql-datentabellen-mit-gesprochener-sprache-barrierefrei-erkunden/) page which is hosted on the PrototypeFund website (German).

 ## Overview